Filing a Report

 - Noise complaints are handled by applicable county (in unincorporated areas) or city code enforcement.

-- Incidents/violations occurring within the boundary of the Yakama Nation Reservation are handled by tribal enforcement.
+- Incidents/violations occurring within the boundary of the Yakama Nation Reservation are handled by the EPA or tribal staff.

 - Violations of county fire safety burn bans are handled by the county Fire Marshal.